-Silvia is a legal assistant with our Unaccompanied Children's Program and is based out of the Ypsilanti office.
+Silvia is a Supervising Program Coordinator with our Unaccompanied Children's Program and is based out of the Ypsilanti office.
 She volunteered with Michigan United's legal services team where she discerned a call to assist immigrants with navigating the complexities of the US immigration system.
 She also volunteers with Episcopal Migration Ministries advocating for just immigration policy.
 She has a bachelor's degree in Spanish and International Relations from the College of William and Mary and a degree in Paralegal studies from Madonna University.

 Sokainah Mahmutovic (she/her)